kubernetes-sigs/cluster-api-provider-digitalocean/docs/getting-started.md

 > Note: The control planes won’t be ready until you install the CNI and DigitalOcean Cloud Controller Manager.

-To verify the first control plane is up:
+To verify that the first control plane is up, use:

 ```bash
 $ kubectl get kubeadmcontrolplane